Internship in Writing (UWP 92 and 192)

 To be eligible for internship credit, interns must successfully request credit for an internship before enrolling and beginning to work.
 The process for requesting credit is as follows:

-- Locate an internship at a professional organization.
+- Locate an internship offered in a professional setting.

 1.1 Intern will need a professional to serve as both a mentor and supervisor.